Which form of protein is better for your gains?

 What Is Lactose Free Protein Powder?

 Lactose free protein powder is essentially plant-based or vegan proteins, thus avoiding dairy and serving as an alternative to whey.
+However, beef protein is another lactose-free option that athletes are gravitating towards as well.
 Lactose is a sugar in milk that some people have a hard time breaking down.
 This is a result of limited lactase, the enzyme that works to perform said breakdown of lactose (1).
 This can cause discomfort for many, thus making whey a poor option for them to get adequate protein intake.

 With many sources of protein being used for lactose free protein powder like rice, pea, or hemp protein, among others, the choices are endless for you to get a great workout and supplement with something worthwhile to capitalize on all your gains.
 Fear not, because your whey alternative in lactose free protein powder has arrived.